 California Elections, News, Politics »

-California Elections, News, Race for Mayor »
+California Elections, Education »

-When to Vote:
+When To Vote:

-Polls are open from 7AM – 8PM on Tuesday, May 21st.
+Polls are open from 7AM – 8PM on Tuesday, June 3rd

-Where to Vote:
+Where To Vote:

 Find your polling place and a sample ballot here.

 Up for reelection are the Governor and Lt.
 Governor.
 Democratic governor Jerry Brown has been in office since 2011 and is up for …

 State Senator Leland Yee was arrested today on corruption charges.
 He was also a candidate for Secretary of State, but this likely ruins his chances at that office.
 His arrest was part of a major FBI operation in the Bay Area, which included the arrest of a Chinatown gangster.
 From the San Jose Mercury News: